 CONTENT OF THE STUDY

-In the sector study, Q-Point maps the food processing sector in Bangladesh.
-The main stakeholders and connections, trends, problems, challenges and (business) opportunities are discussed.
-The outcome will contain relevant issues for Dutch agribusiness to lift the food processing sector of Bangladesh to a higher level by means of investments, knowledge and technology.
-In addition, the study will provide further insight and pave the way for actions by the supervisory, facilitating and regulatory bodies involved and important chain parties.
+In the sector study, Q-Point has mapped out the food processing sector of shrimps and fruits and vegetables in Bangladesh.
+The main stakeholders, trends, problems, challenges and (business) opportunities have been analysed.
+The outcome contains relevant issues for Dutch agribusiness to lift the food processing sector of Bangladesh to a higher level by means of investments, knowledge and technology.
+In addition, the study has provided further insight and pave the way for actions by the supervisory, facilitating and regulatory bodies involved and important chain parties.

 GROWING FOOD PROCESSING SECTOR